rm-hull/luma.lcd/doc/python-usage.rst

 Landscape / Portrait Orientation
 """"""""""""""""""""""""""""""""
-By default the PCD8544 and ST7735 displays will both be oriented in landscape mode (84x48 and 160x128 pixels respectively).
+By default the PCD8544, ST7735 and UC1701X displays will all be oriented in landscape mode (84x48, 160x128 and 128x64 pixels respectively).
 Should you have an application that requires the display to be mounted in a portrait aspect, then add a :py:attr:`rotate=N` parameter when creating the device:

 .. code:: python